Mercy Relief: 2020 Southeast Asia Flood & Typhoon

 Mercy Relief responded to the torrential floods and storm surges in Vietnam & the Philippines on 11 November 2020.

-Due to the monsoon season, heavy downpours and tropical storms have led to landslides and flash floods, leaving infrastructure wrecked and thousands displaced in Vietnam and the Philippines.
+Due to the monsoon season, heavy downpours and tropical storms have led to landslides and flash floods, leaving infrastructures wrecked and thousands displaced in Vietnam and the Philippines.
 In just over a month, Vietnam was hit with six storms which caused widespread floods and landslides, leaving at least 239 people dead or missing and 1.5 million people directly affected and in need of clean water, food, medical care and shelter.
-Landfalls in the Philippines caused by Typhoon Goni, the world’s strongest typhoon of 2020, killed at least 67 people and displaced over 408,000 people.
+Landfalls in the Philippines caused by Typhoon Goni, the world's strongest typhoon of 2020, killed at least 67 people and displaced over 408,000 people.

 Mercy Relief worked with its ground partners, WARECOD in Vietnam & CDRC Philippines, to provide the emergency relief aid of food packs, clean water, hygiene kits, blankets and tarpaulin to the affected communities of Vietnam and the Philippines.

 A total of 1222 relief packs were distributed, benefiting 4472 individuals.

 2020 Jakarta Floods

-Intense downpour equivalent to 72,000 Olympic-size swimming pools hit the capital on New Year’s Eve.
+Intense downpour equivalent to 72,000 Olympic-size swimming pools hit the capital on New Year's Eve.
 It triggered landslides and floods that have since claimed 66 lives and displaced 173,000 people across 12 villages, with South and East Jakarta reported to be the most affected.

 Mercy Relief responded to the emergency by providing hot meals and clean water to the affected communities.
-Hygiene kits and solar lamps were also distributed to ensure that the survivors can keep up with the hygiene requirements.
+Hygiene kits and solar lamps were also distributed to ensure that the survivors could keep up with the hygiene requirements.
 The efforts have since reached 8,286 people in collaboration with Aksi Cepat Tanggap.

 2019 Typhoon Phanfone

-Typhoon Phanfone (known locally as Ursula) swept through the Visayas islands, Philippines, on Christmas eve and continued through Christmas day.
+Typhoon Phanfone (known locally as Ursula) swept through the Visayas islands, Philippines, on Christmas Eve and continued through Christmas Day.
 The disaster destroyed 2,300 villages and affected 1.9 million.
 An estimated 378,000 houses, 400 schools, and 32 public structures were damaged.
 The death toll stood at 50 and close to 370 injuries were reported.

 Mercy Relief worked with Southern Tagalog People's Response Center to assist the affected communities and delivered hot meals to them.
 Food packs were also distributed in 3 areas in Mindoro Oriental and Mindoro, reaching a total of 2,320 beneficiaries in total.

 2019 Davao del sur Earthquake

-A 6.9-magnitude earthquake struck Davao del Sur, Mindanao, on 15 December 2019 and affected more than 378,000 people, of which approximately 108,000 of them were survivors of the October earthquakes.
-The quake saw the destruction of thousands of homes, schools and healthcare facilities, and records 210 injuries and 13 fatalities.
+A 6.9-magnitude earthquake struck Davao del Sur, Mindanao on 15 December 2019 and affected more than 378,000 people, of which approximately 108,000 of them were survivors of the October earthquakes.
+The quake saw the destruction of thousands of homes, schools and healthcare facilities and records 210 injuries and 13 fatalities.

 Mercy Relief worked with Disaster Response Center to conduct needs assessments and delivered hot meals to the affected communities.
-Non-perishables, water, and plastic sheets were also distributed.
+Non-perishables, water and plastic sheets were also distributed.
 A total of 2,066 people was reached.